go-goe/goe/README.md

 In case you want to specify
 a primary key use the tag value "pk".

-> Don't use patterns like "UserId" or "IdUser" on tables that aren't relational, they are used for relational keys and will not work as common fields.

 [Back to Contents](#content)
 ### Setting type
 ```